Morning, Thursday, 27th February 2020

 THIS EVENT IS CPD CERTIFIED

-This conference will assess next steps for the Oxford-Cambridge Arc.
+This timely conference will assess next steps for the Oxford-Cambridge Arc.

-Delegates will discuss priorities for the transport and housing infrastructure, and what more needs to be done to drive economic growth in the region.
+Delegates will discuss priorities for the transport and housing infrastructure, and wider issues for the development of the Arc and economic growth in the region.

-- Assess progress in the region since the Joint Declaration of Ambition between government and local partners - which establishes a long-term vision for housing, infrastructural developments and unlocking the Arc’s economic potential, and
+- Progress in the region since the Joint Declaration of Ambition between government and local partners - which establishes a long-term vision for housing, infrastructural developments and unlocking the Arc’s economic potential; and

 The conference will also provide an opportunity to consider the next steps for the Arc’s four Local Industrial Strategies - for Oxfordshire, Cambridgeshire and Peterborough, Buckinghamshire and South East Midlands - that were launched this summer.

 There will be keynote addresses from: Kris Krasnowski, Deputy Director, Housing Delivery, Oxford - Cambridge Arc, Ministry of Housing, Communities and Local Government and Bridget Rosewell, Commissioner, National Infrastructure Commission.

 Further speakers include: Kevin Bolt, Chief Executive, Bedfordshire Pilgrims Housing Association; Professor Chas Bountra, Pro-Vice Chancellor for Innovation, University of Oxford; Rob Brighouse, Chairman, East West Railway Company; Naomi Green, Head of Technical Programme, England’s Economic Heartland; Richard Harrington, Chief Executive Officer, Buckinghamshire Local Enterprise Partnership and Councillor Barry Wood, Chair, The Arc Leaders Group.

 We are delighted that Rt Hon the Lord Adonis has kindly agreed to chair part of this seminar.